 One student at a time, in a community of learners.

-BPEA invites Member schools to join us for five days of digging into graduation portfolios.
-The workshops will be run by National Project Coordinator Ann Hill and Big Picture School Coach Brooke Burns.
-It is designed to enhance implementation of the Graduation Portfolio Process for all senior years advisory teachers and school leaders.Read more...
+BPEA invites Member schools to join us for three days of digging into graduation portfolios.
+This workshop will be run by National Project Coordinator Ann Hill and Big Picture School Coach Brooke Burns.
+It is designed to enhance implementation of the Graduation Portfolio Process for all senior year advisory teachers and school leaders.Read more...

 Join Big Picture Education co-founder and CEO - Viv White - on this unique opportunity to visit Big Picture Learning Schools in the USA and Canada.Read more...